sixfoul/sweet-tooth-restaurant/README.md

 XAMPP was used as a local host, with elements of PHP, HTML, CSS, and Javascript implemented into the program.
 The images in this project were not commercially used.

+The main page of the program is the index file.

 The functional requirements within the program are as such:
 <li> User Information </li>
 The website or system shall add or retrieve user information.
 For